Hurtak/petrhurtak.com/articles/_drafts/common-naming-mistakes/article.md

 ### Method

 - OOP paradigm.
-- Methods are called on instance or object `instance.theMethod()`.
+- Methods are called on instance or object `instance.methodName()`.
 - Usually it operates on data that is contained within the instance of the class.

-If you know about any other expressions that get confused often, tell me in comments.

 ## Serial vs pararell